-Mobile Redirect Viewer, aka MRV, is a free tool to help you ensure your sites and deep pages are configured correctly for mobile browsers such as iPhone, iPad, Android and Blackberry.
+The Mobile Redirect Viewer by Pure Oxygen Labs is a free tool to help check if your site pages are configured correctly for mobile browsers such as iPhone, iPad, Android and Blackberry.
 It’s a new type of header checking tool designed to reveal how a site redirects traffic based on mobile user-agents.
-In short, it’s a useful diagnostic tool built by mobile practitioners for mobile practitioners.

 Google has spoken.
 Changes to the mobile search algorithm threaten to downgrade pages that serve faulty redirects or 404 errors to mobile users.
 Making sure your site complies with these rules not only provides peace of mind, but also ensures you’ve configured the fastest path to mobile conversion along and a smooth mobile customer experience.